 The Open Door procedure

-The Open Door procedure applies to all unlicensed areas east of 6° 15' eastern longitude.
+The Open Door procedure applies east of 6° 15' eastern longitude.
 This means that oil companies can continually apply for licences within an annual application period from 2 January through 30 September.

 The procedure applies to areas in which no commercial oil or gas discoveries have so far been made.
 The conditions for granting licences in the Open Door area are therefore more lenient than in the western part of the North Sea where licensing rounds are held.
 For example, this applies to the work programme requirements.